NH Mobile Betting Apps & Launch Date

 Here are some of the welcome bonuses worth taking advantage of:

-- Free Bets: Some apps will offer small bets with no deposit needed simply for signing up.
+- Bonus Bets: Some apps will offer small bets with no deposit needed simply for signing up.
 These give you a chance to check out different apps.
 Expect bets in the $20 range.
 Some apps will require additional play-through.

 - Matched Welcome Bonuses: 100% matched bonuses based on your first deposit are the go-to welcome offer for many sports betting apps.
 The best of these deals have no additional wagering requirements after your initial bet.

 - No-Lose First Bet: An alternative welcome bonus refunds your stake if your first bet loses.
 This gives bettors an opportunity to go for a big win — with the risk removed.
-The best of these deals return your bet in cash (other apps return your stake as a free bet).
+The best of these deals return your bet in cash (other apps return your stake as a bonus bet).

 Ongoing rewards are even more important than the welcome offers in the long run.
 If you find a sports betting app you enjoy using, then the rewards could be making a difference to your bankroll for many years to come.